 Can kittens eat adult cat food?

 The digestive system of a kitten is still immature, meaning that it isn’t ready to process the same kind of food that an adult cat will have.
 Due to their digestive development, they are very susceptible to upset stomachs.

 That’s why we make an ultra-digestible food, specially formulated for kittens.
 This also includes a tailor-made kibble, which has a shape and size to help kittens to chew and swallow their food.

-It also contains a unique formula to support their natural defences – between 4 to 12 weeks old kittens are particularly vulnerable to diseases and infections, so this is especially important.
+This food also supports kittens’ natural defences – between 4 to 12 week old kittens are particularly vulnerable to diseases and infections, so this is especially important.